devtron-labs/devtron/docs/reference/graviton.md

 ### 1. Reduced Build Time

-The utilization of Graviton machines for building Graviton architecture has led to an approximately 2-minute of reduction in build time and less CPU/Memory utilization within Devtron.
+The utilization of Graviton machines for building Graviton architecture has led to reduction in build time by approximately 30% and less CPU/Memory utilization within Devtron.

 **AMD Build**